MayankPalSingh/N8N-Security-Workflows-OWASP-Top-10/README.md

 End-to-end understanding of document ingestion → text chunking → embedding generation → vector storage → semantic retrieval → LLM response generation.
 See exactly where security controls are needed at each stage.

 ### Vector Databases & Embeddings
-Hands-on experience with ChromaDB — creating collections, generating embeddings via OpenAI's API, performing similarity search, and understanding how metadata filtering works at the database level.
+Hands-on experience with ChromaDB - creating collections, generating embeddings via OpenAI's API, performing similarity search, and understanding how metadata filtering works at the database level.

 ### Human-in-the-Loop (HITL) Workflows
-LLM06 demonstrates four levels of agent autonomy — from fully autonomous (dangerous) to human-approved (safe).
+LLM06 demonstrates four levels of agent autonomy - from fully autonomous (dangerous) to human-approved (safe).
 Learn how to design approval workflows that prevent AI agents from executing destructive actions without oversight.

 ### Metadata-Based Access Control
-LLM08 shows how tagging documents with classification metadata (public, confidential, restricted) and tenant identifiers enables fine-grained access control in vector databases — a critical pattern for multi-tenant AI applications.
+LLM08 shows how tagging documents with classification metadata (public, confidential, restricted) and tenant identifiers enables fine-grained access control in vector databases, a critical pattern for multi-tenant AI applications.

 ### Prompt Injection Defense Layers
-LLM01 implements a three-layer defense architecture — input classification, hardened system prompts, and deterministic output validation.
+LLM01 implements a three-layer defense architecture, input classification, hardened system prompts, and deterministic output validation.
 Understand defense-in-depth for LLM applications.

 ### Supply Chain Vetting
-LLM03 builds a complete package vetting pipeline combining PyPI metadata analysis, OSV.dev vulnerability checks, heuristic red/green flag scoring, and LLM-powered risk assessment — a practical blueprint for supply chain security.
+LLM03 builds a complete package vetting pipeline combining PyPI metadata analysis, OSV.dev vulnerability checks, heuristic red/green flag scoring, and LLM-powered risk assessment, a practical blueprint for supply chain security.

 ### Workflow Automation for Security
 All demos are built in n8n, showing how visual workflow automation can be used for security testing, red team simulations, and building security-aware AI pipelines.